jiaohehu/NPreview/README.md

 \end{flushleft}
 ~~~

-A default block that is the very first block of the document is to be treated as the "main heading block".
-There can only be at most one main heading block for the entire document.
-The main heading block will be treated differently depending on the class of the LATEX document we are generating.
-For generating a LATEX ARTICLE the main heading block, if present, is to become the title of the document.
-For BOOK and REPORT a main heading of a sub-document is to become a chapter, a section, a subsection, or a subsubsection depending on the placement of this sub-document within the %!BOOK or %!REPORT block.
+A default block that is also the very first block of the document is to be treated as the "main heading block".
+There can only be at most one main heading block for the entire document and the main heading block is always the first block of the document.

+The main heading block is to be treated differently depending on the class of the LATEX document we are generating.
+When generating a LATEX ARTICLE the main heading block, when detected, is to have its content become the title of the article document.
+For BOOK and REPORT a main heading block of a sub-document is to become a chapter, a section, a subsection, or a subsubsection depending on the placement of this sub-document within the %!BOOK or %!REPORT block.

 ## Verbatim blocks

-Aside from a main heading block, sectioning heading blocks, or default blocks that we have seen, Nitrile also defines other types of blocks.
+Aside from the main heading block, sectioning blocks, and default blocks, Nitrile also defines other types of blocks.
 For example, following is a "verbatim block".

 ```
 ~~~